Our Favorite Food Storage Set!

 In general, the harder the cheese the longer it keeps.
 Of course, it lasts for a shorter period of time if it is not stored properly.
-But remember, cheese, like a lot of other dairy products, usually has a sell by date?or a best by date which is simply?the last date by which a manufacturer will vouch for a product?s quality, not its safety.
-Because of this distinction, you may safely use cheese to compliment your favorite meals even after its?best by date has lapsed.
+But remember, cheese, like a lot of other dairy products, usually has a "sell by date" or a "best by date" which are simply the last date by which a manufacturer will vouch for a product's quality, not its safety.
+Because of this distinction, you may safely use cheese to compliment your favorite meals even after a "best by date" has lapsed.

-How to tell if Cheeses (Hard) is bad, rotten or spoiled?
+How to tell if Hard Cheese is bad, rotten or spoiled?

 Some common traits of cheese going bad are a darker color and harder texture accompanied by a stronger smell.
 Your cheese has gone bad when you see or smell mold growth.
 Once mold is visible, you should throw away any of the softer cheeses.
 Likewise, if there is mold on some of your shredded cheese, the entire container should be thrown out.
 For firmer cheeses, if you cut away the mold and an inch of the cheese surrounding the mold (without touching the mold with your knife) it is still fine to cook with .
 Although some molds on cheese are harmless (as with blue cheese), some produce very dangerous toxins.If your favorite cheese has gone bad and you need a quick substitute then check our cheese substitute page.

-How to store Cheeses (Hard) to extend its shelf life?
+How to store Hard Cheese to extend its shelf life?

 You can help cheese keep fresh longer by storing it in your refrigerator at 40°F or lower immediately after each use.
 It should also be stored either in its original wrapper or a tightly closed container to keep out moisture and other contaminants.
 Bacteria can't grow as readily in dry environments, which is why hard cheese keeps longer than soft.
 Cheeses should be kept out for no longer than two hours at a time as it will quickly degrade as its temperature increases.

-The exception is containers of Kraft dry parmesan cheese which does not have to be refrigerated, in fact they last just a long in a pantry and actually better since it tends to form clumps if left in the fridge.
+The exception is containers of Kraft dry parmesan cheese which do not have to be refrigerated.
+In fact they last just as long in a pantry and actually better since it tends to form clumps if left in the fridge.

-How long is Cheeses (Hard) good for when prepared in a dish?
+How long is Hard Cheese good for when prepared in a dish?